themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 </body>
 ```

-<p>Finally, use the dark mode component to display a switcher (that is a button) for users to toggle dark mode manually.
-The best place to put this component is in the root layout:</p>
+Finally, use the dark mode component to display a switcher (that is a button) for users to toggle dark mode manually.
+The best place to put this component is in the root layout:

 ```svelte example
 <!-- src/routes/+layout.svelte -->